jomalley2112/sql_search_n_sort/README.md

 ##### Specifics #####

-1. Add the following lines to any model (see Example Model above):
+1. Add the following lines to any ActiveRecord model (see Example Model above):
 	- `extend SqlSearchableSortable`
 	- for search:
 		- `sql_searchable :col1, :col2, :col3 #...`